-Trombonist Corey Sansolo enjoys a diverse performing and teaching career in the Chicagoland and Washington, D.C. areas.
-He is a member of the Axiom Brass and the Peacherine Ragtime Society Orchestra, director of the DC Trombone Workshop, and is currently serving as the second trombonist of the York Symphony Orchestra.
+Chicago-based trombonist Corey Sansolo enjoys a diverse performing and teaching career.
+He is a member of the Axiom Brass quintet and the Peacherine Ragtime Society Orchestra, the director and founder of the DC Trombone Workshop, and adjunct instructor of trombone at Millikin University and Valparaiso University.

-Corey has performed with the Lyric Opera of Chicago, Kennedy Center Opera House Orchestra, Milwaukee Symphony Orchestra, Grand Rapids Symphony Orchestra, Chicago Philharmonic, National Philharmonic, Elgin Symphony Orchestra, Charleston Symphony Orchestra, Glens Falls Symphony Orchestra, Lancaster Symphony Orchestra, New Orchestra of Washington, American Pops, Opera Camerata of Washington, Washington Opera Society, Tower Brass, and Washington Trombone Ensemble.
-As a soloist, he has been a finalist in competitions for the International Trombone Association and the American Trombone Workshop.
-Versatile across many genres, Corey has performed with Streetlight Manifesto, Bandits of the Acoustic Revolution, San Fermin, and Marian McLaughlin's Spirit House Ensemble.
+Corey has also performed at the Paramount Theatre for productions of Cinderella and Dreamgirls as well as in concerts with the Grand Rapids Symphony, National Philharmonic, Charleston Symphony Orchestra, Elgin Symphony Orchestra, South Bend Symphony Orchestra, Lancaster Symphony Orchestra, West Michigan Symphony, New Philharmonic, Whiting Park Festival Orchestra, New Orchestra of Washington, American Pops, Opera Camerata of Washington, and Washington Opera Society and has served as second trombonist with the York Symphony Orchestra.
+In addition to his chamber work with the Axiom Brass, he has performed with the Tower Brass, the Washington Trombone Ensemble, and The Rodney Marsalis Philadelphia Big Brass.
+As a soloist, Corey has been a finalist in competitions for the International Trombone Association and the American Trombone Workshop.
+Versatile across many genres, he has performed with Streetlight Manifesto, Bandits of the Acoustic Revolution, San Fermin, Oshima Brothers, and Marian McLaughlin's Spirit House Ensemble.

 Born in Connecticut and raised in Maryland, Corey received his Bachelor's of Music Degree and Performer's Certificate from the Eastman School of Music and his Master's of Music degree at the University of Maryland.
-He has attended the National Orchestral Institute, the Chautauqua Music Festival, and the Miami Music Festival.
+He attended the National Orchestral Institute, the Chautauqua Music Festival, and the Miami Music Festival.
 His teachers include Craig Mulcahy, Dr. John Marcellus, Andrew Chappell, John Huling, and Dale Cheal.